MadAnalysis/madanalysis5/.github/ISSUE_TEMPLATE/code-submission-to-public-analysis-database.md

 ---
-name: Code Submission to Public Analysis Database
+name: Code submission to Public Analysis Database
 about: Have a recast implementation and you want it to be public?
 Let us know!
 title: ''
 labels: PAD